- Advising For Your Future

 - Psychology and Behavioral Science courses

-In addition to these courses stated, most optometry schools require or recommend even more science courses than the ones presented.
-It is in your best interest to research the individual schools about their requirements.
+Most optometry schools require or recommend applicants to take additional science courses.
+Commonly recommended courses include anatomy, physiology, biochemistry, and microbiology.
+It is in your best interest to research the individual schools regarding their specific admission requirements.

 For the student who expects to complete a degree in four years and go directly into optometry school, the pre-optometry curriculum must be completed by the end of the junior year of college.
 These courses serve as a common denominator between applicants and are also the foundation upon which students build once in a professional school.
-As noted above, the pre-optometry curriculum given above should be considered the minimum science preparation for a health professions school.
-You should strive to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you elect a major in the humanities and social sciences.
+As noted above, the pre-optometry curriculum should be considered the minimum science preparation.
+You should strive to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you elect a major in the humanities or social sciences.

-Optometry schools are stressing a broad, general training at the undergraduate level.
-The CORE requirements of the College of Arts & Sciences at Saint Louis University include courses which satisfy non-science requirements.
-These courses include General Psychology, Composition and other courses which develop communication skills.
-Take more than the minimum CORE requirements in humanities and social sciences.
+Optometry schools encourage students to seek a broad, general training at the undergraduate level.
+The CORE classes offered at Saint Louis University include courses which satisfy non-science requirements.
+These courses include general psychology, composition and other courses which develop communication skills.
+Students are encouraged to take more than the minimum CORE requirements in humanities and social sciences.

 General Academic Preparation